lnbits/woocommerce-payment-gateway/README.md

 This WooCommerce extensions lets you accept onchain and lightning Bitcoin payments using the LNbits Satspay Server extension.

-Follow the instructions at https://github.com/blackcoffeexbt/lnbits-payment-gateway/blob/main/README.md to configure and setup the plugin.
+Follow the instructions at https://github.com/lnbits/woocommerce-payment-gateway/blob/main/README.md to configure and setup the plugin.

 You will need access to an LNbits instance to use this plugin.
 You can use the _demo_ LNbits instance at https://legend.lnbits.com/ to test this plugin.

+## License
+This plugin is released under the [MIT license](https://github.com/lnbits/woocommerce-payment-gateway/blob/main/LICENSE).

 ## Installation